 - A. Whether Outside Employment is objectionable depends on an employee's specific duties, the actual or potential relationship between the Outside Employment and WSCJTC or other state agencies, and the potential or actual conflict posed by the employment. - B. Employees must ensure Outside Employment: - 1.
 Does not conflict with or impede the performance of their assigned duties; and - 2.
-Is consistent with the ethical code established by RCW 42.52. - C. Employees who accept Outside Employment must immediately submit an Outside Employment Approval Request Form (WSCJTC Form 424) through the chain of command to obtain approval from the Executive Director.
-Employees may not perform work for the outside employer prior to receiving Executive Director approval.
-Failure to obtain prior approval for Outside Employment, or engaging in Outside
+Is consistent with the ethical code established by RCW 42.52. - C. An employee holding Outside Employment when joining WSCJTC must submit a completed Outside Employment Approval Request Form (WSCJTC Form 424) through the chain of command to obtain approval from the Executive Director within thirty (30) calendar days of appointment.